-- Dates and titles of divisional work passed and in progress: Hampshire College courses and evaluation status for which the student is properly registered; cocurricular activities; Five College grades; and field study, leaves of absence, graduation, and/or withdrawal dates.
+- Dates and titles of divisional work passed and in progress; Hampshire College courses and evaluation status for which the student is properly registered; cocurricular activities; Five College grades; and field study, leaves of absence, graduation, and/or withdrawal dates.
 All Five College grades are included.
-An optional list of evaluated learning activities specified by the student may also be included. - The Division III evaluation, including two advanced educational activities. - The Division II evaluation, including the community service evaluation and evidence of completion of the multiple cultural perspectives requirement. - The Division I portfolio assessment. - The Division II or III contract abstracts when the evaluation has not yet been received.
+An optional list of evaluated learning activities specified by the student may also be included. - The Division III evaluation, including two advanced educational activities - The Division II evaluation, including the community engagements and learning evaluation and evidence of completion of the multiple cultural perspectives requirement - The Division I evaluation - The Division II or III contract abstracts when the evaluation has not yet been received.

-All course evaluations and/or Division I Portfolio Assessments are included in transcripts prepared for students who have not yet received the Division II evaluation.
-Division III students and graduates may select representative evaluations of coursework, field studies, internships, etc.
+All course evaluations and/or the Division I evaluation are included in transcripts prepared for students who have not yet received the Division II evaluation.
+Division III students may select representative evaluations of course work, field studies, internships, and so on.

-Transcripts also include a description of

-the academic program, a key to the transcript, and recommendations for awarding transfer credit.
+Transcripts also include a description of the academic program, a key to the transcript, and recommendations for awarding transfer credit.